 Justin L. Blessinger (Ph.D., 2004) was named the winner of the 2008 Doug Fir prize for fiction.
 He is a professor of English at Dakota State University.

-Leigh Ann (Annie) Christain’s (Ph.D., 2009) first volume of poetry, Tall As You Are Tall Between Them, was published by C & R Press in 2016.
+Leigh Ann (Annie) Christain (Ph.D., 2009) was promoted to full professor of composition and ESOL at SUNY Cobleskill.
+Her first volume of poetry, Tall As You Are Tall Between Them, was published by C & R Press in 2016.
 She received the grand prize of the 2013 Hart Crane Memorial Poetry Contest, the 2013 Greg Grummer Poetry Award, the 2015 Oakland School of the Arts Enizagam Poetry Award, and the 2015 Neil Shepard Prize in Poetry.
 Additional honors include selection for the Shanghai Swatch Art Peace Hotel Artist Residency and the Arctic Circle Autumn Art and Science Expedition Residency.
-She is an associate professor of composition and ESOL at SUNY Cobleskill.

 Jenny Yang Cropp’s (Ph.D., 2016) book String Theory (Mongrel Empire Press)